 - Beginning

 - Intermediate

 - Advanced

 - Advanced High

 Standard setting is the process of establishing cut scores that define the performance levels on an assessment.
-This section describes the standard-setting framework and process for the STAAR and TELPAS testing programs.
+This section describes the standard-setting framework and process for the STAAR, STAAR Alternate 2, and TELPAS programs.

 STANDARD SETTING FOR STAAR